 11. Fabric softener.

-You don’t need it!
+You don't need it!
 The chemicals that are from fabric softener and the money that you spend on it are just outrageous.
-If you really want your clothes to smell like something, invest in some wool dryer balls, and some essential oils.
+If you really want your clothes to smell like something, go with the wool dryer balls and essential oils combo I mentioned above.